Provider Attributes

 If your GPU isn’t in the provider-configs database, submit it:

-1. Visit provider-configs repository
+1. Visit the provider-configs repository

 2. Follow the GPU submission process in the README